Ella Raines: Film

-Immediately following her debut in Corvette K-225 opposite Randolph Scott, Raines was cast in the all-female war film Cry "Havoc" (also 1943).
-She starred in the film noir Phantom Lady with Franchot Tone, the Preston Sturges comedy Hail the Conquering Hero, and the John Wayne western Tall in the Saddle (all 1944).
+Immediately following her debut in Corvette K-225, Raines was cast in the all-female war film Cry "Havoc" (also 1943).
+Hawks sold her contract to Universal Pictures where she first starred in the film noir Phantom Lady with Franchot Tone, directed by Robert Siodmak.
+She also starred in the Preston Sturges comedy Hail the Conquering Hero, and the John Wayne western Tall in the Saddle (all 1944).

-Still in 1944 she appeared in the unusual Edwardian noir The Suspect opposite Charles Laughton, then starred in films such as the romantic suspense The Strange Affair of Uncle Harry (1945) with Geraldine Fitzgerald and George Sanders, the thriller The Web (1947) with Edmond O'Brien, and the prison drama Brute Force (1947) with Burt Lancaster.
-Some regard all of these as noirs.

-Also in 1947 she starred in the comedy The Senator Was Indiscreet with William Powell.
+Still in 1944 she appeared in the unusual Edwardian noir The Suspect opposite Charles Laughton.
+She then starred in two more films directed by Siodmak: the romantic suspense The Strange Affair of Uncle Harry (1945) with Geraldine Fitzgerald and George Sanders, and the noir Time Out of Mind (1947).
+Also in 1947, she starred in the thriller The Web (1947) with Edmond O'Brien, the prison drama Brute Force (1947) with Burt Lancaster and the comedy The Senator Was Indiscreet with William Powell.

 In 1949 she starred opposite Brian Donlevy in the noirish Impact, then took the lead role originally intended for Jean Wallace in the noir A Dangerous Profession, as Wallace had made a suicide attempt following her divorce from Franchot Tone.
 None of her later pictures were as successful as her earlier movies and her film career began to decline.

 Following some years in television, her final film role was starring as the female lead in a British-made thriller The Man in the Road in 1956.
 Apart from a single television appearance in the 1980s, she retired from acting altogether the following year.

 Television

 In 1954 and 1955 she starred in the television series Janet Dean, Registered Nurse.
+She also directed three episodes.
 She also appeared in such television series as Robert Montgomery Presents, Douglas Fairbanks, Jr., Presents, Lights Out, Pulitzer Prize Playhouse and The Christophers.

 After a nearly three decade hiatus, Raines' final appearance as an actress was in a guest role in the crime drama series Matt Houston in 1984.

+Theatre

+She appeared on Broadway with Helen Hayes in The Wisteria Trees in 1955.

+Teaching

+She was a private tutor for actors and also taught at the University of Washington in the early 1980s.